ebanner/ml/README.md

 # ml

-1D and vectorized implementations of the following discriminative models:
+1D and vectorized implementations of the following discriminative models.

 - Linear Regression
 - Softmax